Russian President Vladimir Putin says there is a "real chance" to resolve the decade-long standoff over Iran's nuclear program.

 Russia is one of six nations, including the United States, set to take part in another round of talks with Iran in Geneva Wednesday, as they seek to address concerns that Iran is pursuing nuclear weapons.

-Following the phone call, Iran's president tweeted that during the previous round of talks in Geneva, the sides were quite close to an agreement but that "due to the complication that arose - and you're aware of - agreement had to be postponed."
+Following the phone call, Iran's president tweeted that during the previous round of talks in Geneva the sides were quite close to an agreement but warned "resorting to excesses could complicate our journey to a win-win outcome."

 Mr. Rouhani also tweeted that all of Iran's nuclear activities "are peaceful" and under the supervision of the United Nations' nuclear agency .